Little Key Press

 (b).
 The AUTHOR agrees to hold the PUBLISHER harmless against any claims, demands, or recovery finally sustained, by reason of any violation of copyright or other property or personal right pertaining to the representations above, plagiarism, libel, and/or invasion of privacy.3.
 Payments and Selling.

 (a).
 If the Kickstarter is successful, the AUTHOR will be paid a flat fee of $40 US dollars for the STORY.
-If the Kickstarter is not successful, the AUTHOR will be paid through royalties of the book as follows: a 40/60 split of royalties; 40 for the PUBLISHER and 60 between all authors in the ANTHOLOGY, for a five-year period.
+If the Kickstarter is not successful, the AUTHOR will be paid through royalties of the book as follows: a 40/60 split of royalties; 40 for the PUBLISHER and 60 between all authors in the ANTHOLOGY, for a five-year period, paid quarterly.

 (b).
 The AUTHOR will receive a paperback contributor copy of the ANTHOLOGY no matter the success of the Kickstarter.